underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 ### Cron Command Cycle

-1. **Resolve deploy-id** — uses the argument if provided, otherwise reads `./engine-private/deploy/dd.cron`
+1. **Resolve deploy-id** — first entry of the `deploy-list` argument if provided, otherwise reads `./engine-private/deploy/dd.cron`
-2. **Read conf.cron.json** — loads job definitions from `./engine-private/conf/dd-<conf-id>/conf.cron.json`
+2. **Read conf.cron.json** — loads job definitions from `./engine-private/conf/dd-<conf-id>/conf.cron.json`, narrowed to the `job-list` argument when one is given
 3. **Setup deploy start** — updates `package.json` start script and generates K8s CronJob YAML manifests into `./manifests/cronjobs/dd-<conf-id>/`
-4. **Apply to cluster** — deletes existing CronJobs, ensures the container image is loaded on the cluster, syncs engine to kind-worker if using `--kind`, then runs `kubectl apply -f` on all generated manifests
+4. **Apply to cluster** — deletes the targeted CronJobs, ensures the container image is loaded on the cluster, syncs engine to kind-worker if using `--kind`, then runs `kubectl apply -f` on each generated manifest
-5. **Create immediate jobs** — when `--create-job-now` is set, creates a one-off Job from each CronJob via `kubectl create job <name>-now --from=cronjob/<name>`
+5. **Create immediate jobs** — when `--create-job-now` is set, creates a one-off Job from each targeted CronJob via `kubectl create job <name>-now --from=cronjob/<name>`, always after the apply step.
+A CronJob missing from the cluster is warned and skipped

 ### Usage